Speek-App/Speek/doc/protocol.md

 ##### Usage

-Each Ricochet instance publishes a hidden service, which serves as its identity and accepts connections from contacts.
+Each Speek instance publishes a hidden service, which serves as its identity and accepts connections from contacts.
 When it first comes online, it attempts to connect to the addresses of known contacts.
 If a connection is made, it is held open; a contact is considered online when there is an open connection.